netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 reuse implementations that adhere to section 2.3.1 in [RFC 7232](https://tools.ietf.org/html/rfc7232).
-The probability SHOULD be made very low that an etag value that has been used historically by a server is used again by that server.
+The probability SHOULD be made very low that an etag value that has been used historically by a server is used again by that server if the configuration is different.

 It is RECOMMENDED that the same etag txid values are used across all management interfaces (i.e. NETCONF, RESTCONF and any other the server